Email: birdtours [at] sasktel.net

 Fees

-BUDGET TOUR FEE for September 25 or October 1 or 8, 2023 public Whooping Crane group tour excluding transportation: CAD $490 (about USD $380, £290) for 1 person or $590 (about USD $480, £390) for a party of 2 - 4 persons travelling in a single car or truck.
+BUDGET TOUR FEE for September 27, 2026 public Whooping Crane public tour excluding transportation: CAD $490 (about USD $340, £265) for 1 person or $590 (about USD $410, £315) per vehicle for a party of 2 – 4 persons travelling in a single car or truck.
+No additional taxes.
 RVs are not suitable on group tours.
-Unlike the previous private "family" tours, participants in this 8-hour public tour will join a group of whooping crane enthusiasts in a small convoy of up to 6 vehicles.
+Unlike the previous private “family” tours, participants in this 8-hour public tour will join a group of whooping crane enthusiasts in a small convoy of up to 6 vehicles.

-1-day and 2-day tours start about 7:30 am and returns to Saskatoon about 3:30 pm.
-2-day tour includes an optional late afternoon extension on day 1 until 6:30 pm.
+1-day and 2-day Whooping Crane tours start about 7:30 am and returns to Saskatoon about 3:30 pm.
 The times for the 3-hour Sandhill Crane photography sessions are listed earlier on this webpage and vary with sunrise and sunset times.

 TAX RECEIPT: A tax receipt for 50% of the tour fee will be issued to the person paying for the tour.